Gilbert Hovey Grosvenor: Personal life

-Grosvenor's health deteriorated following the death of his wife and he died peacefully in his sleep at the age of 90 on February 4, 1966.
-Grosvenor is buried in Rock Creek Cemetery alongside his wife and members of the Bell family.
+Grosvenor's health deteriorated following the death of his wife and he died peacefully in his sleep at the age of 90 on February 4, 1966, at the Bell family estate, Beinn Bhreagh, near Baddeck, Nova Scotia, Canada.
+Grosvenor is buried in Rock Creek Cemetery in Washington, D.C., alongside his wife and members of the Bell family.
 Grosvenor Arch, a sandstone double arch located in southern Utah, is named after Gilbert Grosvenor.

 Descendants

 Through his eldest son Melville, he was the grandfather of Alexander Graham Bell Grosvenor (1927–1978), a United States Navy pilot, Gilbert Melville Grosvenor (b.
 1931), also a National Geographic president, and Edwin S. Grosvenor (b.
 1951), the editor-in-chief of American Heritage.

 Through his daughter Elsie, he was the grandfather of Walter Kendall Myers (b.
 1937), a former U.S. State Department employee who, with his wife, Gwendolyn, was arrested and indicted in 2009 on charges of spying for Cuba for nearly 30 years.
 He was convicted of spying and sentenced to life imprisonment by a U.S. federal court in July 2010.
 The judge told the couple: "I see no sense of remorse.
 You were proud of what you did".